 Mr. Estey was appointed to the Board in June of 2011 and as the Chair of the Board in August of 2013.
 Mr. McRae was appointed to the Board and as Chair of the Audit Committee in June of 2011.
-The CGCN Committee has determined that the appointment of Mr. Estey as the Chair of the Board and Mr. McRae as the Chair of the Audit Committee is in accordance with best governance practices given both Mr. Estey's and Mr. McRae's independence from the Company and their depth of industry experience and subject matter expertise.
-Our approach to independence meets or exceeds the practices set forth by the rules and guidelines adopted by the Canadian Securities Administrators in NP 58-201 and NP 58-101.
+The CGCN Committee has considered the matter and determined that the appointment of Mr. Estey as the Chair of the Board and Mr. McRae as the Chair of the Audit Committee is each in accordance with best governance practices given Mr. Estey's and Mr. McRae's independence from the Company and their depth of industry experience and subject matter expertise.
+Our approach to independence meets or exceeds the practices set forth by the rules and guidelines adopted by the Canadian Securities Administrators in National Instrument 52-110 - Audit Committees ("NI 52-110"), NI 58-101 and NP 58-201.

-In addition to the clear guidance on independence set forth in securities law requirements, we, driven by the CGCN Committee and Board, firmly believe effective governance requires a more holistic assessment of independence to ensure each director is able to exercise independent thought and judgment and has the ability and willingness to respectfully challenge management and other directors and ultimately, make decisions that are solely in best interest of Gibson.
-This independence assessment by the CGCN Committee and Board considers, among other things, (i) the average tenure of our Board, (ii) Board refreshment that has occurred over the last 10 years, and (iii) changes to our management team.
+In addition to the clear guidance on independence set forth in securities law requirements, we, driven by the CGCN Committee and Board, firmly believe effective governance requires a more holistic assessment of independence to ensure each director can exercise independent thought and judgment and has the ability and willingness to respectfully challenge management and other directors and make decisions that are solely in best interest of Gibson.
+This independence assessment by the CGCN Committee and Board considers, among other things, (i) the average tenure of our Board (approximately 6 years); (ii) Board refreshment that has occurred over the last 10 years, and (iii) changes to our management team.